rtidatascience/exercises/README.md

 ### RTI Center For Data Science Analytic Exercises

-This repository contains a series of analytic exercises that are good (fun!) practice for simple data science tasks.
+This repository contains a series of analytic exercises that are good (fun!) practice for data science tasks.